 In the imperative model, a layout is an action triggered either by the application or by the user telling it to ‘run a layout’.

 In a state-driven application, a layout is instead a mode.
-As data is added or removed, the chart works to maintain the look of the layout, whether it is a complex force-directed layout or a hierarchy.
+As data is added or removed, the chart works to maintain the look of the layout, whether it’s a force-directed layout or hierarchy data displayed with the sequential layout.

 Whenever I talk to people about graph visualization, one question usually comes up: “Can I see all of my data on the screen at once?”.